Prior knowledge in science lessons

 Ask students to draw concept maps

 A concept map can be a useful way to assess prior knowledge.
 It’s similar to the spider diagram above but a little more complex as it asks students to think more about the relationship between knowledge and how it fits together into a hierarchical structure.
-Concept mapping was originally developed by Novak as a means of representing frameworks for the interrelationships between concepts (Novak & Gowin, 1984).
+Concept mapping was originally developed by Joseph Novak as a means of representing frameworks for the interrelationships between concepts (Novak & Gowin, 1984).
 If you are going to use concept maps make sure students are confident first on how to draw them.
 Click here for an excellent summary of concept maps.

 Assessing prior knowledge by getting students to ask the questions

 Imagine you are teaching the first lesson on satellites.
 You don’t want to start your lesson by assuming students know nothing about satellites, but are unsure of what they already do know.
-A powerful approach is to show an inspiring image and ask: what questions do you have?
+A useful approach is to show an inspiring image and ask: what questions do you have?
 The subsequent questions asked by the class will reveal a great deal about prior knowledge and identify class experts.
 For example, a student who asks, “What shape is the orbit?” is clearly familiar with the term orbit and understands that orbits have different shapes.

 You will be amazed by the creativity of the questions in your class.
 Examples from this image included: How old is it?
 How did it get there?
 Did the Russians put it there?
 What speed is it travelling at?
 Are those solar panels?